-Azure Search supports a subset of the OData expression syntax for $filter expressions.
+Azure Search supports a subset of the OData expression syntax for $filter and $orderby expressions.

 Logical operators (and, or, not).

 Comparison expressions (

 eq, ne, gt, lt, ge, le).
 String comparisons are case-sensitive.